SSDP Organizational Objectives: July 1, 2016 – June 30, 2017

-We will connect our students and alumni with opportunities for professional development, including employment with allied organizations, through the Career Services Program and distribution of information about compelling opportunities.
+We will connect our students and alumni with opportunities for professional development, including volunteer opportunities and employment with allied organizations, through the Career Services Program and distribution of information about compelling opportunities.

-We will effectively utilize our special consultative status with the United Nations to ensure that the drug policy reform movement is represented at the 2016 UNGASS, through the Fall 2015 Model UNGASS event, and at other UN events where drug policy is a central topic.
+We will effectively utilize our special consultative status with the United Nations to ensure that the youth voice of the drug policy reform movement is represented at the 2016 UNGASS, through the Fall 2015 Model UNGASS event, and at other UN events where drug policy is a central topic.

 Highlighting our students and their work.

 We will highlight our students and their work through effective storytelling to donors, alumni, and the public — improving depth of data collected — and in hundreds of media reports, letters to the editor, and op-eds, including referring media to student members as often as possible.

-We will present a strong, unified, and professional brand and all team members will endeavor to adhere to brand principles.
+We will improve our strong, unified, and professional brand and all team members will endeavor to adhere to brand principles.
 Our website will remain functional and content will be up to date.

 - Our website will receive more than 190,000 unique visitors and 390,000 pageviews,